 No stranger to creature comforts, the lagoon city of Grado was once a destination for the Romans to cool off their well-traveled legionnaire heels.
 Their mode of transport was a Roman road from Aquileia, now submerged under the lagoon’s waters.
 Located in the midst of the Adriatic’s northernmost lagoon, Grado was later a holistic retreat for the Hapsburg aristocracy who would use the seaside thermal springs and curative gray sand for therapeutic treatments.
-Its popularity continues today as a resort destination for German, Swiss and Austrian families.
+Its popularity continues today as a resort destination for German, Swiss, Austrian and Italian families.

 Grado is spread across a narrow island, backed by wide open beaches on one side, and lagoons with a series of small islands, wetlands on the other.
 In the middle there’s a rustic Venetian-style ancient town center where one can stroll through calli (narrow alleyways), which open to squares with examples of early Christian basilicas, fishermen’s houses and restaurants.